groq/blogwizard/README.md

 ## Overview

-ScribeWizard is a streamlit app that scaffolds the creation of structured lecture notes by iteratively structuring and generating notes from transcribed audio lectures using Groq's Whisper API.
+BlogWizard is a streamlit app that scaffolds the creation of structured lecture notes by iteratively structuring and generating notes from transcribed audio lectures using Groq's Whisper API.
 The app mixes Llama3-8b and Llama3-70b, utilizing the larger model for generating the notes structure and the faster of the two for creating the content.

 ### Features